Hang gliding: Stability and equilibrium

-Because hang gliders are most often used for recreational flying, a premium is placed on gentle behaviour especially at the stall and natural pitch stability.
+Because hang gliders are most often used for recreational flying, a premium is placed on gentle behaviour, especially at the stall and natural pitch stability.
 The wing loading must be very low in order to allow the pilot to run fast enough to get above stall speed.
 Unlike a traditional aircraft with an extended fuselage and empennage for maintaining stability, hang gliders rely on the natural stability of their flexible wings to return to equilibrium in yaw and pitch.
 Roll stability is generally set to be near neutral.
 In calm air, a properly designed wing will maintain balanced trimmed flight with little pilot input.
-The flex wing pilot is suspended beneath the wing by a strap attached to his harness.
+The flex wing pilot is suspended beneath the wing by a strap attached to their harness.
 The pilot lies prone (sometimes supine) within a large, triangular, metal control frame.
-Controlled flight is achieved by the pilot pushing and pulling on this control frame thus shifting his weight fore or aft, and right or left in coordinated maneuvers.
+Controlled flight is achieved by the pilot pushing and pulling on this control frame, thus shifting their weight fore or aft, and right or left in coordinated maneuvers.